 Ships, planes and helicopters are being used to try to find victims of the disaster.
 Most of the people on board the flight remain missing, and search teams are still looking for the main wreckage of the plane.

-Efforts are being concentrated in a zone covering 1,575 square nautical miles (5,400 square kilometers) that officials believe is the "most probable area" to find the remains of the aircraft.
+Search efforts are concentrated in a zone covering 1,575 square nautical miles (5,400 square kilometers) that officials believe is the “most probable area” to find the remains of the aircraft.

 But on Friday, waves in the Java Sea as high as four meters (13 feet) were making it hard for divers search underwater.